PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ## Free Tier

-You can run up to 3 workflows and add up to 3 connected accounts for up to 100 credits a day for free, as long as they operate under [Pipedream platform limits](/limits/).
+Free Tiers have access to all pre-built actions and triggers, and all of the workflow building capabilites as other paid tiers.

+But Free account have a [daily limit of free credits](/limits#daily-credits-limit) that cannot be exceed.
+Standard [Pipedream platform limits](/limits/) apply to Free Accounts as well.

-**To lift the 100 credit limit and increase the number of workflows and connected accounts [upgrade to a paid tier](https://pipedream.com/pricing)**.
+**To lift the daily credit limit and increase the number of workflows and connected accounts [upgrade to a paid tier](https://pipedream.com/pricing)**.

 ### Free Tier Connected Accounts